tsears/tsears.github.io/index.md

 ![Operation Breakdown on Laptop and Phone](/assets/images/opbd.png){:class="f-left" }

-Operation Breakdown
-is a web-based repository for storing data gathered by parsing demo files provided by Valve from the game Counter Strike: Global Offensive.
+Operation Breakdown is a web-based repository for storing data gathered by parsing replay files (called demos) provided by Valve from the game Counter Strike: Global Offensive.
 The basic idea is that a parsing tool goes over the demo file compiling statistics based on in-game events.
 The results of that parsing are submitted to this site, where users will be able to review a detailed breakdown of their performance during a match.

 Operation Breakdown is the results of 8 months of part-time solo development, and development continues to this day.
 At the moment it is in a closed beta mode, though